EliseAtkinson/Qualtrics-Switchboard-Survey/README.md

 ## Step 2: Generate a UniqueID

-* Create a question in the Switchboard Survey.
+* In your first question in the Switchboard Survey.
 * Open the question's **JavaScript Editor**.
 * Paste the UniqueID generation JavaScript.
 * Save the code.
-* Ensure the respondent must advance to the next page before any Endpoint Survey loads.
+* As the UniqueID cannot be passed in the same page as it is generated you must have multiple pages in your survey.

 ## Step 3: Obtain Endpoint Survey Links